Eidonko/Permutation-feed-povray/README.md

 Interpret each part as a ternary number: (0, 4, 8)

-Interpret the tuple as a 3D coordinate.
-Let us call P the corresponding point.
+Interpret the tuple as a 3D point, say P.

 Plot at P a unit cube or unit circle.